eyalsegev123/FlyAway/README.md

    npm start
    ```

-3. Open your browser and navigate to [http://localhost:3000](http://localhost:3000)
+3. Open the browser and navigate to [http://localhost:3000](http://localhost:3000) or the deployed url if you have one.

+4. Enjoy FlyAway.